Dhaulagiri Circuit Trek - 18 Days

 Dhaulagiri Circuit Trek is a thrilling and challenging trek that takes adventurers on an unforgettable journey around the towering Dhaulagiri massif in the western region of Nepal.
 This trek is a hidden gem, offering a remote and less-traveled route compared to the more popular trekking destinations in the country.
 With its rugged terrain, high mountain passes, and breathtaking landscapes.

 Dhaulagiri Circuit Trek provides a truly immersive and rewarding Himalayan experience for those seeking adventure and solitude in the mountains.
-Commencing in the town of Beni, the trek follows a circular route around the Dhaulagiri massif, encompassing approximately 150 miles (240 kilometers) over a span of two to three weeks.
+Commencing in the town of Beni, the trek follows a circular route around the Dhaulagiri massif, encompassing approximately 150 miles (240 kilometers) over two to three weeks.

 Trekkers are treated to awe-inspiring views of Dhaulagiri I, the seventh highest mountain in the world standing at 8,167 meters (26,795 feet), as well as other prominent peaks in the region such as Annapurna I, Manaslu, Nilgiri, and Tukuche Peak.
 The grandeur of these snow-capped giants against the backdrop of the rugged Himalayan landscape sets the stage for a truly remarkable trekking experience.